-The S74 register contains a count of the number of received MNP or LAP-M packets requiring retransmission since the current connection was made.
-When the connection is broken, the register retains the count until the next connection is attempted.
+The S74 register contains a count of MNP or LAP-M packets transmitted, packets received, packets retransmitted, and packets received with errors.
+All packets transmitted after the packet that contains errors must be retransmitted.
+When the connection breaks, the register retains the count until the next connection is attempted.
 S74 is a read-only register.